slashpai/gh-contrib/README.md

 Flags:
   -h, --help            Show context-sensitive help.
       --token=STRING    GitHub API token.
+      --output-file     Set to true if output file need to be generated.

 Commands:
   contrib-org     Github contributions of a user in a org.